cullophid/barely-functional/README.md

 ```

 ### toUpperCase :: String -> String
-returns a new string where all letters are upper case
+Returns a new string where all letters are upper case.

 ```js
 _.toLowerCase('I have a dream')